MerginMaps/docs/src/field/autosync/index.md

-# Synchronisation in Mergin Maps Input
+# Synchronisation in Mergin Maps Mobile App
 [[toc]]

 Changes in your project can be synchronised during the survey manually by using the sync button or automatically by allowing the automatic synchronisation in <MobileAppName />.